-55 Amending Memorandum to the Board of Directors dated 24 May 2018 issued by the Board d.
-Devote time and attention necessary to properly discharge their duties and responsibilities
+56 Amending Memorandum to the Board of Directors dated 24 May 2018 issued by the Board Chairman.

-56 Recommendation #4.3 per SEC Memorandum Cir.
+57 Recommendation #4.3 per SEC Memorandum Cir.
 No. 19 s2016 (New CG Code for PLCs)

+A director must always act in good faith, with the care which an ordinarily prudent man would exercise under similar circumstances.
 While a director should always strive to promote the interest of all stockholders, he should also give due regard to the rights and interests of other stakeholders.